jsenv/core/README.md

 ## Documentation

-There is not yet official documentation.
-I'm not planning to add it very soon because it's a lot of work and there is an acceptable alternative:

-I encourage you to check (my) projects powered by jsenv
+There is no complete documentation available at the moment.
+To understand how jsenv works, I encourage you to check (my) projects using it.

 - https://github.com/dmail/assert
 - https://github.com/dmail/uneval

-You can understand how jsenv is meants to be used by checking their package.json scripts section: https://github.com/dmail/assert/blob/3a308d2e78b9ea217807e27ed4597fbf71f3903f/package.json#L38-L52
+You can understand how jsenv is meants to be used by checking package.json scripts: https://github.com/dmail/assert/blob/3a308d2e78b9ea217807e27ed4597fbf71f3903f/package.json#L38-L52

 ## Demonstration

-This section will show what is cool about jsenv.

-List of cool stuff
+Section dedicated to highlight the cool stuff provided by jsenv.

 - You can use import starting with / `import from '/src/file.js'`
 - You can use top level await